 You may find other ways to do this, but the principle is to keep to simple facts rather than language that suggests blame.

-Never make your partner feel selfish, incompetent, or inadequate.
+Never make your avoidant ex feel selfish, incompetent, or inadequate.
 Effective communication is not about finding a way to communicate your partner’s short comings or making accusations.
 Make sure you feel calm before trying to discuss something that has upset you.

 The author makes the point that this is especially important for people with an anxious attachment style; as our culture encourages us to believe that many of these needs are illegitimate.
 Instead, if a person feels the importance of close contact, emotional availability, loving reassurance when feeling anxious about not being wanted or valued; then these are authentic needs.

-Instead, we enter into an honest connection with how we are and how the other is.
-This may mean recognizing that how the other is incompatible with what we need; and rather than making it our mission to mold them into our perfect partner we leave them to find someone who loves them as they are; as we stay open to finding someone who will love us as we are.
+Nick writes, “Instead of coming from a place of judging ourselves or the other; or of feeling we need to fix our self or the other, we enter into an honest connection with how we are and how the other is.
+This may mean recognizing that how the other is incompatible with what we need; and rather than making it our mission to mold them into our perfect partner we leave them to find someone who loves them as they are; as we stay open to finding someone who will love us as we are”.